corcorans/DeleteUtils/README.md

-DeleteUtils
+FSUtils
 ===========

-A utility class that works with deleting files and directories.
+A utility class that works with the file system.